baranusluel/sentiment-cnn/index.md

 After pre-processing, we are able to pass each word embedding matrix directly into a convolutional neural network.
 Each input instance is of size 500 x 300, where there are 500 words with 300 dimensions for each word.

+Our CNN model architecture is inspired by those commonly used for computer vision.
+It is composed of four 1-d convolution layers with ReLU activations, and maxpool layers in between using a pool size of 2.
+The data is then flattened and passed through a dense/fully-connected layer that is 128 features long, and finally to the dense output layer with 3 softmaxed outputs which give us the 3-class label prediction.
+As our loss function we use cross entropy loss (`sparse_categorical_crossentropy`), since this is a classification problem.
+A diagram of our model can be found below.

+We experimented with the architecture of the model by adding and removing layers, changing the width of the layers, number of kernels, and so on.
+Eventually this architecture was found to perform well for the task at hand, by comparing the test accuracies.

-In our model, our 1-dimensional convolution kernel spans the breadth of the entire word vector (300), as we are interested in the sequential relationship between word vectors, not between segments of the same word vector.
+In our model, the 1-dimensional convolution kernels span the breadth of the entire word vector (300), as we are interested in the sequential relationship between word vectors, not between segments of the same word vector.
 We use a kernel size of 5 along the first dimension, meaning the convolution extracts activations from five words at a time.

-TODO: Why we picked this model architecture

 <p align="center"><img src="./assets/architecture.png" alt="Model Architecture" height="800"/></p>
 <p align="center">Our model architecture</p>

 As to be expected, during training we initially came across significant overfitting.
 To address this we introduced:
 - Dropout with a factor of 0.2 at the input layer.
 Additional dropout in the hidden layers was explored but this impacted the model's performance.
-- L2 kernel and bias regularizers with a factor of 0.04 on the dense/fully-connected layers.
+- L2 kernel and bias regularizers with a factor of 0.04 on the dense layers.
 We also considered adding regularizers to the convolutional layers, but we found them to be much more sensitive to regularization.
 - Early stopping on training once the validation loss stops improving for 4 epochs.
 This allows us to avoid further overfitting and wasting time on excess iterations.

 We spent a considerable amount of time tuning the architecture and hyperparameters of our model to achieve the desired accuracy levels.
 The best results were found with the Adam optimizer using a learning rate of 0.0002.
 Visualizations of loss vs epochs at this learning rate can be found in the Results section below.